Brickadia-Community-wiki/brickadiacommunitywiki/brickadia-wiki/docs/tutorials/linux-server-guide/omegga-guide.md

 # Omegga Brickadia Server Linux Setup Guide
-[Omegga](https://github.com/brickadia-community/omegga) is a project that wraps and extends the capabilities of a normal brickadia dedicated server by additionally providing the ability to run plugins as well as providing a nice web based UI to easily control and manage the brickadia server.
+[Omegga](https://github.com/brickadia-community/omegga) is a project that wraps and extends the capabilities of a normal Brickadia dedicated server by additionally providing the ability to run plugins as well as providing a nice web based UI to easily control and manage the Brickadia server.

-This guide aims to show how to do a basic install using Ubuntu Linunx.
-The extended install and troubleshooting guide [can be found on the main project page](https://github.com/brickadia-community/omegga?tab=readme-ov-file#quick-setup-automatically-download-launcher)
+This guide aims to show how to do a basic install using Ubuntu Linux.
+The extended install and troubleshooting guide [can be found on the main project page](https://github.com/brickadia-community/omegga?tab=readme-ov-file#quick-setup-automatically-download-launcher).

 ## What you will need
 ### Hardware